SoftwareAG/c8y-docs/content/edge-k8s/installing-edge-on-k8-bundle/accessing-edge.md

 {{< c8y-admon-info >}}
 When manually assigning the external IP, see the following Kubernetes API documentation:

-*These IPs are not managed by Kubernetes.
-The user is responsible for ensuring that traffic arrives at a node with this IP.*
+"These IPs are not managed by Kubernetes.
+The user is responsible for ensuring that traffic arrives at a node with this IP."
 {{< /c8y-admon-info >}}

 You can access {{< product-c8y-iot >}} Edge using a domain name in a web browser.